LucasDelfino92/morrowindsharp/moddingmw.md

 ## GAMEPLAY

-These mods tweak certain annoying or deficient aspects of the game's gameplay.
-Some of these are quality of life improvements, other simply make sense.

 - [**Abundant Adamantium Ore**](https://www.nexusmods.com/morrowind/mods/45726) by grasscid
 Every Raw Adamantium rock is guaranteed to have at least 2 pieces of Adamantium Ore.
 This means even at the bare minimum amount, if you visit every Raw Adamantium rock in the game, you'll be guaranteed to be able to craft yourself at least one full set of Adamantium Armor.
 - [**Adamantium Weapons Ignore Normal Weapon Resistance**](https://www.nexusmods.com/morrowind/mods/45774) by AresGAWDofWar